Fractures from Car Accidents

 Ankle Fractures

 Ankle fractures are another common injury resulting from car accidents, particularly in scenarios where the foot is abruptly twisted or forced into an unnatural position by the crash’s impact.
-The ankle, a complex joint formed by the meeting of three bones – the tibia, fibula, and talus – is particularly vulnerable to fractures due to its role in supporting the body’s weight.
-These fractures can range from simple breaks affecting only one bone, which might be treated with casting and rest, to more severe fractures involving multiple bones and ligaments, requiring surgical intervention for proper healing. mobility.
+The ankle, a complex joint formed by meeting three bones – the tibia, fibula, and talus – is particularly vulnerable to fractures due to its role in supporting the body’s weight.
+These fractures can range from simple breaks affecting only one bone, which might be treated with casting and rest, to more severe fractures involving multiple bones and ligaments, requiring surgical intervention for proper healing.

 Femur Fractures